Congratulations on starting your dreadlock journey!

 Washing dreads takes longer than washing loose hair and dreads can take ages to dry.
 For this reason its best to wash your dreads in the morning.
 When washing your dreads you really need to get into the roots and give them a good scrub, and then when you are rinsing your dreads you need to make sure you get right in there with the shower head to ensure you get ALL of the shampoo out.
 You will need to move your dreads around on your scalp to make sure they are rinsed thoroughly – flip your dreads over to the other side, hold your head upside down.
 Give them a good squeeze.
 Keep on rinsing until you are super sure there is no shampoo left in them.

 As mentioned before, drying dreads can take forever!
 Especially during the winter months.
 Once you are sure all of the shampoo is out of your dreads, give them all a good squeeze.
 You can even wring them out.
 Wrap them in a towel (a microfibre one is best as you wont get lint in your hair) and give them another squeeze.
 Then, give them a blast with a hair dryer.
 You can get portable drying hoods that go over your head and over the end of your hair dryer and this makes drying your dreads a lot quicker even if they do make you look a bit silly!

-It can take up to a year for your new dreads to lock up properly.
-During this year your dreads are going to go through many stages and change a lot.
+It can take a year or two for your new dreads to lock up properly depending on your hair type.
+During this time your dreads are going to go through many stages and change a lot.
 Regular maintenance is really important.
 You should book in to see me about 8 weeks after you have had your dreads created for an Epic Tidy.
 After that you will need to get your dreads maintained every 3-4 months ideally.

 Palm roll your dreads everyday if possible from root to tip.
 Don’t start at the same place everytime because if you dont get around your whole head you will end up with uneven dreads.